 We decided to end our day in the town of Litchfield – a quintessential historic New England town.
 Before heading home we stopped by the Litchfield Candy Company, an old fashion candy store in the center of town.
 This cute little building is packed full of all the candy we grew up with as children – Fireballs, Airheads, Nerds, Twizzlers, Gummy Bears and even Candy Cigarettes.
 Wooden boxes filled with every candy you can imagine line the walls of the store.
 They also offer an array of chocolates and gift baskets.
 We couldn’t leave without filling a paper bag full of favorite nostolgic treats.
 If you’re in the area definitely stop in and support this local shop.

-Our last stop for the day was Arethusa Farm Dairy in Bantam.
-This ice cream shop was opened by the President and Vice President of Manolo Blahnik.
+Arethusa Farm Dairy in Bantam was our last stop for the day – an ice cream shop opened by the President and Vice President of Manolo Blahnik.
 In addition to this retail shop, they also own Arethusa Farm and restaurant Arethusa Al Tavalo.
 Both the restaurant and ice cream shop exclusively use the farms dairy products.
 All of Arethusa’s products are showcased and for sale including milk, cream, yogurt, ice cream, butter and cheese.
 Trying a scoop (or two!) of their ice cream in a freshly made waffle cone is a must.
-Their ice cream – which is made from just milk, cream, eggs, sugar and natural flavor – is sinfully delicious.
+Arethusa ice cream – which is made from just milk, cream, eggs, sugar and natural flavor – is sinfully delicious.
 My favorite flavor is Sweet Cream with Dark Chocolate.
 Keep in mind they serve a very large scoop, so unless you’re really hungry stick to just 1 scoop!